-Forum projects support convening qualified experts and key stakeholders, including those from adjacent fields as appropriate, to help explore current or emerging issues or opportunities that are important to professional development and education-related issues in libraries and archives across the nation.
+Forum projects support convening qualified experts and key stakeholders, including those from adjacent fields as appropriate, to help explore current or emerging issues or opportunities that are important to libraries and archives across the nation.
 Reports and other deliverables should be prepared for wide dissemination.
 Convenings should leverage technology, such as virtual meetings or live streaming, to allow broad participation.
 Additional mechanisms for engaging stakeholders and building awareness of the findings are encouraged.
 The period of performance for a Forum project is one to two years.

-Implementation projects support developing faculty, library, and archives leaders and contributing to the professional development and retention of library and archives staff who serve the nation.
+Implementation projects support the development, execution, and evaluation of work that transforms how libraries and archives serve the nation.
 Implementation projects may develop new tools and resources or expand existing products or services for new audiences or in new contexts.
 Applicants should design their proposed work to ensure that new practices have the potential to be easily adoptable, sustainable, and widely implementable across the field.
 The period of performance for an Implementation project is one to three years.